GMNIA/rustfem/README.md

 # rustfem
-Rust repository for polars and rust.
+Rust repository for fem structures made in rust, using the polars database.